Rachnerd/angular2/README.md

 [API](https://angular.io/docs/ts/latest/api/)  +  [Cheatsheet](https://angular.io/cheatsheet) <- Open both!!

 ## Backend
-These classes act like a backend server.
-In main.ts Angular's Http gets overridden by a custom implementation that calls this backend instead of actual servers.
-Because of this override the following requests are available for this workshop:
+At some point in this workshop Http gets implemented.
+In stead of using the Http from the Angular API, a customized Http class is used that is configured to call a static (fake) backend.
+The following requests will be available in this workshop:
 ```
 Request                     Response
 Method    Url               status    body              headers